e-c-k-e-r/vall-e/docs/models_v2.md

 masking_train_p: 1.0 # pure AR
 masking_ratio: 0.8 # fixed mask ratio proves to be better
 ignore_inputs_for_loss: True # False is not implemented
-use_segmented_attention_mask: True # restricts each section within its own section + prior section (in other words, does not let the text/prom see further into the future outside of its segment)
 use_streamlined_calc_loss: True # False has no effect now
 len_loss_factor: 0.0001 # start with the default for a while to not let duration training overpower the model, then gradually increase this (but this may only be required when introducing duration training on existing weights)